AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

         seed=42,
     )

     prompts = "Using each number in this list only once 33, 19, 27, 5, create an equation that equals 82.
-You can use basic arithmetic operations (+, -, *, /) and each number can only be used once."" outputs = llm.generate(
+You can use basic arithmetic operations (+, -, *, /) and each number can only be used once." outputs = llm.generate(
         prompts,
         sampling_params=sampling_params,